ezEngine/docs/docs/debugging/debug-rendering.md

 Every function in `ezDebugRenderer` takes an `ezDebugRendererContext` as its first parameter.
 This specifies where the debug geometry should be rendered.
 You can either pass in an `ezViewHandle` or an `ezWorld` here.
 If you pass in a view handle, the geometry will only be rendered in the corresponding `ezView`, meaning you can have the debug geometry only appear in a specific render target.
 If you pass in an `ezWorld`, the geometry appears in all views that render that world.

 It is more common to bind debug geometry to an entire `ezWorld`, such that it appears in any view.
-The [TypeScript (TODO)](../custom-code/typescript/typescript-overview.md) binding omits the `ezDebugRendererContext` parameter and always binds it to the world.
+The [TypeScript](../custom-code/typescript/typescript-overview.md) binding omits the `ezDebugRendererContext` parameter and always binds it to the world.

 ### Debug Geometry Types